redox-os/book/src/configuration-settings.md

 ## Advanced Cookbook Options

-These are details of [Cookbook Environment Variables](#cookbook-environment-variables) options.
+This section has details of the [Cookbook Environment Variables](#cookbook-environment-variables) options.

 ### Cookbook TUI Mode

 Cookbook has a TUI mode which is enabled by default.
-This mode actually speeding up overall process because it allows fetching source and compiling done in parallel.
-When `CI` environment variable is set, TUI will be disabled, which is desirable for builds under Continous Integration (CI).
+This mode speedup the build process because it allows the source fetch and compilation to be done in parallel.
+When the `CI` environment variable is set the TUI mode will be disabled, which is desired for builds under Continuous Integration (CI).

 ### Cookbook Offline Mode